ciuccislab/DP-DRT/README.md

 `pytorch`

 `numpy`

-`scipy`

 `matplotlib`

 # Tutorials

-* **ex1_simple_ZARC_model.ipynb**: shows how to recover DRT from impedance synthesized using one ZARC element consisting of a resistance placed in parallel to a constant phase element (CPE).
+* **Figure_2.ipynb**: shows how to recover DRT from impedance synthesized using one ZARC element consisting of a resistance placed in parallel to a constant phase element (CPE).
 The frequency range is from 1E-4 Hz to 1E4 Hz with 10 points per decade (ppd).

-* **ex2_double_ZARC_model.ipynb**: shows how the GP-DRT model can manage the overlapping timescales from two ZARC elements in series.
+* **Figure_3.ipynb**: shows how the GP-DRT model can manage the overlapping timescales from two ZARC elements in series.
 The frequency range is from 1E-4 Hz to 1E4 Hz with 10 points per decade (ppd).

-* **ex3_truncated_ZARC_model.ipynb**: shows how the GP-DRT model can recover the DRT from the truncated impedance, whose data points at lower frequencies (f < 1E-3 Hz) are not available, and predict the impedance value at these `unmeasured` frequency points.

-* **ex4_real_experimental_data.ipynb**: shows an example of real experimental impedance that may represent SOFC.
-In this tutorial, the impedance data is read from the csv file, and DRT is automatically predicted by the GP-DRT model.

 # Citation